-The Support Body will lead an ongoing dialogue with local authorities to ensure that these scores are achieved, and applications are as strong as possible.
+The Support Body will lead an ongoing dialogue with local authorities to ensure these scores are achieved, and applications are as strong as possible.
+Where further work is required on an application and/or Invitation to Tender(ITT) documents, LAs may be issued 'Pre-Approval Action Plans'.
+These will ensure applications are brought up to standard and LAs are ready to receive their allocated funding.
 Stage 2 applications must align with the LEVI Fund conditions as set out earlier in this document.